Check out our camp in action!

 Jocelyn Katzman: I’m Jocelyn and I will be an 8th grader at BASIS Flagstaff.
 My favorite subject is biology and favorite invertebrate is the blue death feigning beetle.
 I do gymnastics and math tutoring and love raising insects, reptiles and plants.
 I was a camper for two years and am excited to help campers have the best experience this summer.

-Basil Gray will be a Junior counselor for the first bug camp as her first year in being a junior counselor.
-She is 15 and her hobbies include dance, aerial arts, and is an insect and animal lover.
-She will be attending Coconino high school next year and loves working with kids.
+Sam Benefield will be a Junior counselor for his third bug camp as a junior counselor.
+He is 15 and his hobbies include dance, aerial arts, and is an insect and animal lover. .

 Oscar Martinez: Hi, I’m Oscar.
 I am 14 years old and will be an 9th grader at Flagstaff Montessori next year.
 I like math and science in school.
 I am a scooter rider and I make scooter tutorials and edits for my YouTube Channel, Flag Scoot.